 Another night I dined at La Casina Del Bosco, which was a hotspot for the region’s famous piadines.
 I would compare these to freshly made tortilla bread with lots of topping options.
 Not sure what all of the fuss is about as there are many similar dishes offered throughout the world, but to each his own.
 This spot was very busy in the evening and has an expansive patio.

-While waiting for the train out, we ate at Otto e Mezzo which is a cafe directly across from the station and sampled a few days old pastries
+While waiting for the train out of Rimini, we ate at Otto e Mezzo which is a cafe directly across from the station, and sampled a few days old pastries that did not hit the mark.

 I confess, as a foodie, Rimini missed a beat for my tastebuds.
 I found myself at Burger King twice on my visit, and don’t regret a single Whopper.